-There are additional things to know about seat belts and children, including smaller children and infants.
-If a child will be riding in the vehicle, see Older Children ⇒ 98 or Infants and Young Children ⇒ 99.
-Review and follow the rules for children in addition to the following rules.
+There are special things to know about seat belts and children, and there are different rules for smaller children and infants.
+If a child will be riding in the vehicle, see Older Children \Rightarrow 91 or Infants and Young Children \Rightarrow 93.
+Follow those rules for everyone's protection.
 It is very important for all occupants to buckle up.
 Statistics show that unbelted people are hurt more often in crashes than those who are wearing seat belts.